 - Journalism J9042, Communication research problems (the dissertation research seminar)

-- a course on contemporary organizations that is relevant to the study of communications.
-Approved courses include: Business Economics B7217, Media & information management; or Sociology G8200, Economic sociology; or Sociology G8201, New directions in economic sociology; or Sociology G6810, Organization failure; or Journalism J8414, Communications, knowledge, and power II.
-Any other course submitted for this requirement must be approved by the program director.
-The course should address one or both of the following: 1) the internal dynamics of organizations; 2) the relationship between organizations and public policy.
+- a course on contemporary organizations and/or institutions that is relevant to the study of communications.
+Approved courses include Business Economics B7217, Media & information management; or Sociology G8200, Economic sociology; or Sociology G8201, New directions in economic sociology; or Sociology G6810, Organization failure.
+Any other course must be approved by the program director, and in order to encourage interdisciplinary exploration, beginning in fall 2021 no elective course taught or co-taught by any member of the core Communications faculty will qualify for this requirement.
+The course should address one or both of the following: 1) the internal dynamics of organizations and/or institutions; 2) the relationship between organizations and/or institutions and public policy or public life.

 3. Pass a proficiency exam in a language other than English that is used in research.
 Proficiency exams are regularly administered by the various foreign language departments at Columbia; students should consult with the appropriate department to arrange their exams.